-Depending on the MED level found in your prescription claims, either your pharmacy or your prescribing provider will need to take action.
+Depending on the MME level of your prescription claims, either your pharmacy or your prescribing provider will need to take action.
 We’ve made it simple with the table below:

-If your prescription claims from multiple providers show MED levels of:
+If your prescription claims from multiple providers show MME levels of:

 Your pharmacy will be asked to verify that the dosage is correct for your medications.

 Your prescribing provider will need to submit a prior authorization request and receive Plan approval in order for your medication to be covered.